-Note on Receivers: I wouldn’t know where to begin if I ran everybody here.
+Note on Receivers: Thank you NRK for help with the XYZ affair.
+I wouldn’t know where to begin if I ran everybody here.
 Hemingway might as well be a starter too.
 I’m basing this off of the concept of the 2003-’07 three-wide offense but chances of this being the depth chart are slim.
 Left out are Kelvin Grady, Terrence Robinson, Ricardo Miller, Jerald Robinson, D.J.
 Williamson, Jeremy Gallon, Drew Dileo, any of whom could play this year.

-We’ll get to candidates in a moment.
+We’ll get to candidates for YMRMFSFAs next week.
 Before that, though, let’s just sit back and enjoy something here: this is the best-looking offensive depth chart we have seen since 2000.
 Better than 2007, since there aren’t any Mitchells, Ciullas, or freshman Borens and Schillings anywhere to be found.
 Not to sound too Jacksonian, but the best way to describe this depth chart is 2003, only faster.

 …and a hell of a lot smaller.